somhi/telegram2email/README.md

 Then import the flow file "telegram2email.json" to your Nodered server.

 Finally, configure nodes with your own data.

+**Nodes configuration**

 Configure telegram receiver node with your own bot.
 You need to enter Bot-Name and Token.
 You can create your own bot in telegram sending the /newboot command to @botfather telegram bot.